 G’day USA, I think to myself, as I roll across the isolated Roosville border crossing.
 One thing that really stands out about the journey so far is the people.
-Of course the landscape is simply amazing, but I’m more amazed every day how generous the people are here.
+Of course, the landscape is simply amazing, but I’m more amazed every day how generous the people are here.
 Amongst all the drama of this leg of the journey, you’ll discover the spirit of these communities is something really special.
-Something I am a little taken back by and challenged to bring home with me.
+Something I am a little taken back by and challenged to bring home with me to Australia.
 Welcome to Montana!

 Day 8.
 Crickets

 Distance: 45.5mi / Elevation: 3,269ft / Finish: Flathead River, MT

 If Montana was a sound it would be crickets, at least in springtime.
 They populate the lower elevation grassy areas in surprising numbers, they are like a choir as I glide down dirt and asphalt flatlands.
 The border crossing into the USA is mostly uneventful.
 I do get asked about going through LA a few weeks ago, seems I’m still getting flagged from the lost passport I entered the country on last year, ugh.

 I reach the first camping option quite early, after clearing the first mountain pass of this leg into the USA Flathead region, known as Whitefish Divide.

 The campsite is really nice, by the river, whitetail deer wondering about camp.
 After resting up for some time I decide to push on, the campsite empty, I don’t know what I’ll do with myself for another 7-8 hours until sundown!